tymyrddin/purple/source/docs/audits/nis2/explore.md

 Low maturity needs 12-24 months with dedicated resources.
 Medium maturity needs 9-18 months focussing on gaps.
 High maturity (like ISO 27001 certified) needs 6-12 months for NIS2-specific items: incident reporting, supply chain formalisation, governance documentation.

-If your deadline is under 12 months and you scored low, you have a resource problem.
+If your deadline is under 12 months, and you scored low, you have a resource problem.
 Get external help, prioritise ruthlessly, document what you're doing and why, and prepare to explain proportionality to regulators.

 ## Engage your stakeholders